-These are the complications that will require a change in your post-operative care:
+These are the complications that will require a change in your post-operative care!

-Hematoma (blood collecting under your incisions) can occur within a few days of your surgery.
-The warning signs
+Hematoma (blood collecting under your incisions) can occur within a few days of surgery.
+The warning signs are:

-- Severe pain that does not respond to medication

-- Significant swelling

-- Excessive or growing bruising
+- Significant swelling - Excessive or growing bruising

 Infection is rare.
 It is normal to have a very small amount of drainage from your incisions for one to 2 days.
 Signs of infection are: